weaveworks/weave-gitops-private/docs/adrs/0026-weave-gitops-runtime-ui.md

 (+) available to OSS and EE out of the box
 (+) easily customizable to provide WGA runtime
 (-) costs of maintenance and extension
-(-) needs extension of existing api and UI
+(-) needs extension of existing API and UI

 ### Option B: Creating a new UI in EE that leverages explorer.
 The old UI remains.